bekarevvQAtest/bekarevvQAtest/README.md

 ### Some information about me

  I am a passionate QA engineer with some small but important experience in this field.
 (By the way, I love finding bugs in real life — for example, people with the same name: is it a bug or a feature?🤔)
- Seriously speaking, I am a motivated and meticulous specialist with a keen interest in software testing processes, aiming to improve product quality and prevent problems from occurring. full
+ Seriously speaking, I am a motivated and meticulous specialist with a keen interest in software testing processes, aiming to improve product quality and prevent problems from occurring.

 ---